Aptomi/k8s-app-engine/README.md

 [Compact](docs/install_compact.md) | Easy | Aptomi will be installed on a local machine (binaries or in a single Docker container)
 [Kubernetes](docs/install_kubernetes.md) | Medium | Aptomi will be deployed on k8s via Helm chart

-You can also install it in a stripped-down mode with fake executor:
+You can also install Aptomi in a stripped-down mode with a fake executor:

 Installation Mode     | Complexity | Description
 ----------------------|------------|-------------
-[Concepts](docs/install_concepts.md) | Easy | Use this only if you want get familiar with Aptomi concepts, API and UI.
+[Concepts](docs/install_concepts.md) | Easy | Use this only if you want get familiar with Aptomi's concepts, API and UI.
 App deployment to k8s is **DISABLED**

 ### Step #2: Setting up k8s Cluster

-You need to have access a k8s cluster to deploy apps from the provided examples.
+You will need to have access to a k8s cluster to deploy apps from the provided examples.

-Having a powerful k8s cluster with good internet connection will definitely provide *better experience* compared to a local single-node k8s cluster.
-We consider GKE as the best option if you don't have your own k8s cluster.
+Having a powerful k8s cluster with a good internet connection will definitely provide a *better experience* compared to a local, single-node k8s cluster.
+We consider GKE to be the best option if you don't have your own k8s cluster.

 Kubernetes Cluster | When to use     | How to run
 ------------|-----------------|-----------
-Your own    | If you already have k8s cluster set up | [Configure Aptomi to use an existing k8s cluster](docs/k8s_own.md) Google Kubernetes Engine | Useful if you have a new Google account and free credits | [Configure Aptomi to use GKE](docs/k8s_gke.md) k8s / Minikube | Single-node, local machine with 16GB+ RAM | [Configure Aptomi to use Minikube](docs/k8s_minikube.md) k8s / Docker For Mac | Single-node, local machine with 16GB+ RAM | [Configure Aptomi to use Docker For Mac](docs/k8s_docker_for_mac.md)
+Your own    | If you already have a k8s cluster set up | [Configure Aptomi to use an existing k8s cluster](docs/k8s_own.md) Google Kubernetes Engine | If you have a Google account and free credits | [Configure Aptomi to use GKE](docs/k8s_gke.md) k8s / Minikube | Single-node, local machine with 16GB+ RAM | [Configure Aptomi to use Minikube](docs/k8s_minikube.md) k8s / Docker For Mac | Single-node, local machine with 16GB+ RAM | [Configure Aptomi to use Docker For Mac](docs/k8s_docker_for_mac.md)

 ### Step #3: Running Examples

-Once Aptomi server is up and k8s cluster is ready, you can get started by running the following examples:
+Once the Aptomi server is up and your k8s cluster is ready, you can get started by running the following examples:

 Example    | Description
 -----------|------------